developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The Analytics Client is turned on (enabled) by default on all Zebra Android devices.

--***Off***- the Device User prevented from changing the state (enabled/disabled) of the Analytics Client and whether it collects and/or delivers machine data during the operation of the device.
+* ***Off***- the Device User prevented from changing the state (enabled/disabled) of the Analytics Client and whether it collects and/or delivers machine data during the operation of the device.

--***On***- the Device User is allowed to change the state (enabled/disabled) of the Analytics Client and whether it collects and/or delivers machine data during the operation of the device.
+* ***On***- the Device User is allowed to change the state (enabled/disabled) of the Analytics Client and whether it collects and/or delivers machine data during the operation of the device.

 -----